Summer 2026narrativeworldbuildingliberationNow Enrolling

 What You'll Learn

-• New directions of approaching transdisciplinary study and writing rooted in a liberatory praxis
+• Engage in transdisciplinary study and writing rooted as an important aspect of liberatory praxis

 What's Included